-- 43. On 21 April 2017, Yemen indicated to the Committee that the current security situation, lack of capacity and lack of information has made it impossible to carry out the pending investigations.
-Yemen indicated that it was also difficult to acquire reliable information on the source of antipersonnel mines being used in Yemen.
+45. On 21 April 2017, Yemen indicated to the Committee that the current security situation, lack of capacity and lack of information has made it impossible to carry out the pending investigations.
+Yemen indicated that it was also difficult to acquire reliable information on the source of anti-personnel mines being used in Yemen.
 Yemen indicated that at the moment efforts to attain accountability have been side-lined by pressing humanitarian priorities to provide mine risk education to the population, carry out clearance activities and provide victim assistance.
-Yemen indicated that one of the ongoing efforts is to implement the emergency response plan and integrate mine action efforts within the UN to facilitate implementation of the Convention. - 44.
-In addressing the intersessional meetings on 9 June 2017, Yemen reiterated that the mines being identified in Yemen were illicitly transferred into the country.
-Yemen also indicated that it hopes to be able to submit conclusions of a fact finding mission undertaken and determine accountability in response to the allegations and stated its readiness to answer any questions and keeping the Committee informed. - 45.
-On 23 April 2018 the Committee wrote to Yemen to welcome any new information on the security situation and efforts to respond to allegations of the use of anti-personnel mines within Yemen as well as the results of investigations into the transfer and use of mines within areas under its jurisdiction or control.
-As of 31 May, the Committee has not received updated information. - 46.
-The Committee appreciates Yemen's engagement in a continued dialogue and exchange of information concerning allegations and looks forward to engaging further with Yemen over the course of the year in the lead up to the Seventeenth Meeting of the States Parties.
+Yemen indicated that one of the ongoing efforts is to implement the emergency response plan and integrate mine action efforts within the United Nations to facilitate implementation of the Convention.

+46. In addressing the intersessional meetings on 9 June 2017, Yemen reiterated that the mines being identified in Yemen were illicitly transferred into the country.
+Yemen also indicated that it hopes to be able to submit conclusions of a fact finding mission undertaken and determine accountability in response to the allegations and stated its readiness to answer any questions and keeping the Committee informed.

+47. On 23 April 2018, the Committee wrote to Yemen to welcome any new information on the security situation and efforts to respond to allegations of the use of anti-personnel mines within Yemen as well as the results of investigations into the transfer and use of mines within areas under its jurisdiction or control.
+Yemen did not provide updated information to the Committee in this regard.